algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 We want something more precise but also not restricted to your position.

 The idea begins with a countdown[^countdown] till midnight on the 24th of December.
-Provided that, the user only needs to write a postal address[^postal].
+In order to do this, the user only needs to write a postal address[^postal].
 Then, we will convert this address into geographic coordinates[^coordinates] to know when it's midnight following the sun and not the clock.

 The countdown[^countdown] will display the number of days, hours, minutes and seconds left before the precise time when the sun will be at the exact opposite of these coordinates on the 24th of December 2022.